dddjef/pulse/docs/index.rst

 API Installation
 =================================
 Pulse APi is written in pure python, you don't need to install any external libraries to use it.
+It has been tested with python 2.7 and 3.7

 You'll need to add /python directory to you python path.
 Then you can use the launch the standard test :
 /tests/test.py